At the pelvic brim the urogenital fascia accompanied the ureters and the hypogastric nn. into the pelvis

 - Outer layer: transversalis fascia.

-- Intermediate layer: these tissues are locally condensed or specialized forming the fascia for the kidneys (renal fascia), adrenals, kidneys, ureters, and the vessels and nerves.
+- The next layer in are the tissues that are locally condensed or specialized forming the fascia for the kidneys (renal fascia), adrenals, kidneys, ureters, and the vessels and nerves.

 - Inner layer: peritoneum.